mortalisk/elixirtalk/PITCHME.md

-# Elixir, huh, hah
+# Why learn Elixir

 A language for BEAM

 ---

+## BEAM

+A virtual machine that enforces isolation of memory

 ## How Elixir helps

- - A
+ - A different way of programming a system
- - B
- - C
+ -

 ---

 ### Like this

-Blah, blah, bladibla!